-Call your healthcare provider immediately in the following cases:
+Call your child's healthcare provider immediately in the following situations:

-- if your infant is younger than three months, coughing, has a fever of 101 degrees Fahrenheit or higher or breathing erratically;
+• if your infant younger than 3 months is coughing and has a fever of 101 degrees Fahrenheit or higher, or is breathing erratically;

-- if child has a fever of 101 degrees Fahrenheit or higher that lasts for more than 48 hours;
+• if your child older than 3 months is coughing and has a fever of 101 degrees Fahrenheit or higher that lasts for more than 48 hours;

-- if coughing begins after your child chokes on food or another object; or
+• if coughing begins after your child chokes on food or another object.

 Treating a cough.
 Since most coughs are caused by viral infections, antibiotics are not usually recommended for treating it.
-Let it run its course.
+Instead, let the cough run its course.
 A viral infection can last for two weeks or longer.
-In 2008, the FDA issued a Public Health Advisory strongly advising against giving infants and small children over-the-counter cough and cold products.
+In 2008, the FDA issued a Public Health Advisory strongly recommending against giving infants and small children over-the-counter cough and cold products because of serious side effects that could occur.
 In any case, there’s little evidence that these products are effective in children, so avoid them unless your healthcare provider specifically recommends it.

 Keeping your coughing child comfortable.
-Most coughs will go away on their own, but until then, you can do the following to help him feel more comfortable:
+Most coughs will go away on their own, but until then, you can do the following to help your child feel more comfortable:

 • Encourage extra fluids to keep the airway moist and your child well hydrated.